|Guaranteed ATAR||80 This is the ATAR level at which an offer of admission is guaranteed, subject to any other non-ATAR criteria being met.|

 Fees are indicative first year only and are subject to passage of legislation.

 *The indicative first-year fee is calculated on 200 credit points, which is the typical full-time study load per year, however some courses require additional study to be completed, in which case the fee will be higher than that shown.

 This fee is a guide only.
 It may vary depending on the units you choose and do not include incidental fees (such as lab coats or art supplies) or the cost of your textbooks - visit other fees and charges for more information.
 For more information on fees and to determine your eligibility for HECS-HELP or FEE-HELP, please visit fee basics or the Study Assist website

 If you're not an Australian citizen, permanent resident or New Zealand citizen, please see information for international students.

-Graduates fulfill the stage 1 competencies required by Engineers Australia (E Aust) as the pathway to chartered-engineer status (CPEng)
+Graduates fulfil the stage 1 competencies required by Engineers Australia (E Aust) as the pathway to chartered-engineer status (CPEng).

 If you have previously worked or studied in this field, you are encouraged to contact the Faculty to discuss eligibility for recognition of prior learning.